 Attach the Forms

 Now they began to attach the plywood to the 2x4 framing by nailing it in place.
-Because

-marked the stringer placement on the plywood before they attached it to the framing.
+Again, they marked the stringer placement on the plywood before they attached it to the framing.

 Attaching first level of plywood form